hypercerts-org/.github/profile/README.md

 Our repositories allow for the creation of issues and provide guidance on how to create them

+- [Roadmap](https://miro.com/app/board/uXjVJKSBAVQ=/) - v0.2 development, experiments, and relevant events
-- [HIPs](https://github.com/hypercerts-org/HIPs) - hypercerts improvement proposals, updates, and discussion
+- [HIPs](https://github.com/hypercerts-org/HIPs/discussions/) - hypercerts improvement proposals, updates, and discussion

 ## Contact us